ts4z/barge-rulebook/src/preface.md

 Preface
 =======

-This rulebook is an update of Christopher J. Mecklin's excellent rulebook from July 2021.
+This rulebook is an continuing update of Christopher J. Mecklin's excellent rulebook from July 2021.
 The rulebook had fallen a bit out of date, since it was written for the 2021 BARGE tournaments; and BARGE being BARGE, and poker players being poker players, some newer games have been made up.